JaeHyung-Jung/Deep_learning/ai_circle.md

 plt.show()
 ```

+Let's plot several images with their predictions.
+Note that the model can be wrong even when very confident.
 ```Python
 # Plot the first X test images, their predicted labels, and the true labels.
 # Color correct predictions in blue and incorrect predictions in red.